 Evan's friends don't know what he does during the day.
 His mother, Viv, doesn't know what he's up to at night.
 And his supervisor suspects there may be trouble ahead.

 As he helps one patient after another die, Evan pushes against the limits of the law - and his own morality.
 And with Viv increasingly unwell, his love life complicated, to say the least, Evan begins to wonder who might be there for him, when the time comes.

 From an award-winning author, The Easy Way Out is a brilliantly funny and exquisitely sad novel that gets to the heart of one of the most difficult questions each of us may face: would you help someone die?

-Steven Amsterdam is a writer and a palliative care nurse.
+Steven Amsterdam is a writer and palliative care nurse.
 Originally from New York City, he now lives in Melbourne.
-His first book, Things We Didn't See Coming was longlisted for the Guardian First Book Award.
-His second book, What The Family Needed was longlisted for the IMPAC Dublin Literary Award.
+His most recent novel about assisted suicide, The Easy Way Out, has enjoyed critical acclaim in both the UK and Australia, and has been long-listed for the Miles Franklin Literary Award.
+His first book Things We Didn't See Coming was long-listed for the Guardian First Book Award.
+His second book, What the Family Needed was longlisted for the IMPAC Dublin Literary Award.

 - Other details